Alex Katz: Recognition

-Throughout his career, Katz has been the recipient of numerous awards, including the John Simon Guggenheim Memorial Fellowship for Painting in 1972, and in 1987, both Pratt Institute's Mary Buckley Award for Achievement and the Queens Museum of Art Award for Lifetime Achievement.
+Katz has received numerous awards, including the John Simon Guggenheim Memorial Fellowship for Painting in 1972, and in 1987 both Pratt Institute's Mary Buckley Award for Achievement and the Queens Museum of Art Award for Lifetime Achievement.
 The Chicago Bar Association honored Katz with the Award for Art in Public Places in 1985.
 In 1978, Katz received a U.S. government grant to participate in an educational and cultural exchange with the USSR.
-Katz was awarded the John Simon Guggenheim Fellowship for Painting in 1972.
-Katz was inducted by the American Academy of Arts and Letters in 1988, and recognized with honorary doctorates by Colby College, Maine (1984), and Colgate University, Hamilton, New York (2005).
-In 1990 he was elected into the National Academy of Design as an associate member, and became a full Academician in 1994.
+He was inducted by the American Academy of Arts and Letters in 1988, and recognized with honorary doctorates by Colby College, Maine (1984), and Colgate University, Hamilton, New York (2005).
+In 1990 he was elected into the National Academy of Design as an associate member, and he became a full Academician in 1994.
 He was named the Philip Morris Distinguished Artist at the American Academy in Berlin in 2001 and received the Cooper Union Annual Artist of the City Award in 2000.
-In addition to this honor, in 1994 Cooper Union Art School created the Alex Katz Visiting Chair in Painting with an endowment provided by the sale of ten paintings donated by the artist, a position first held by the painter and art critic Merlin James.
+In 1994, Cooper Union Art School created the Alex Katz Visiting Chair in Painting with an endowment provided by the sale of ten paintings Katz donated, a position held first by Katz and art critic Merlin James.
 In 2005, Katz was the honored artist at the Chicago Humanities Festival's Inaugural Richard Gray Annual Visual Arts Series.
 In 2007, he was honored with a Lifetime Achievement Award from the National Academy of Design, New York.

-In October 1996, the Colby College Museum of Art opened a 10000 sqft wing dedicated to Katz that features more than 400 oil paintings, collages, and prints donated by the artist.
+In October 1996, the Colby College Museum of Art opened a 10000 sqft wing dedicated to Katz that features more than 400 oil paintings, collages, and prints he donated.
 In addition, he has purchased numerous pieces for the museum by artists such as Jennifer Bartlett, Chuck Close, Francesco Clemente, and Elizabeth Murray.
 In 2004, he curated a show at Colby of younger painters Elizabeth Peyton, Peter Doig and Merlin James, who work in the same figurative territory staked out by Katz.

-In 1996, Vincent Katz and Vivien Bittencourt produced a video titled Alex Katz: Five Hours, documenting the production of his painting January 3, and in 2008 he was the subject of a documentary directed by Heinz Peter Schwerfel, entitled What About Style?
+In 1996, Vincent Katz and Vivien Bittencourt produced a video, Alex Katz: Five Hours, documenting the production of his painting January 3, and in 2008 he was the subject of a documentary directed by Heinz Peter Schwerfel, What About Style?
 Alex Katz: a Painter's Painter.

 Legacy

-Katz' work is said to have influenced many painters, such as David Salle, Helena Wurzel, Peter Halley and Richard Prince, as well as younger artists like Peter Doig, Julian Opie, Liam Gillick, Elizabeth Peyton, Barb Januszkiewicz, Johan Andersson, and Brian Alfred.
-Furthermore, it has become ubiquitous in advertising and graphic design.
+Katz's work is said to have influenced many painters, such as David Salle, Helena Wurzel, Peter Halley, and Richard Prince, as well as younger artists like Peter Doig, Julian Opie, Liam Gillick, Elizabeth Peyton, Barb Januszkiewicz, Johan Andersson, and Brian Alfred.